nathan-JJRplus/EZWebsocket/README.md

 # EZWebSocket

-Allow for real-time server to client communication using websockets No third-party dependencies No runtime configuration
+Allow for real-time server to client communication using websockets without external dependencies or runtime configuration

 ## Features